 Some might balk at calling Type 2 a “lifestyle” disorder, saying that it is strongly genetic.
 I feel your pain.
-Almost everyone in the last several generations in my family is Type 2.
+Type 2 does have a strong genetic link.
+Almost everyone in the last several generations in my family has Type 2.
 I DO find that I must work much harder than many of my healthy eating friends to keep my blood sugar and weight regulated.
 But as the saying goes, “genetics loads the gun but environment pulls the trigger.”
 In other words, we can’t change what we have inherited.
 But we CAN do our best with what we have been handed…it doesn’t have to rule us or be our destiny.
 Through great effort, and by adopting a healthy lifestyle immediately upon diagnosis, I have been able to achieve non-diabetic health markers for several years.
 As a result, my doctor has removed diabetes from my diagnosis list.

 Even if you feel that Type 2 diabetes is very strongly genetic in your case (as it is in mine), that doesn’t take away from the fact that the ANSWER is STILL, healthy lifestyle, predominantly healthy eating.
 For those with a strong genetic pre-disposition, dietary management might have to be more aggressive than it would be for others. 😦 Fortunately, however, many have found that this type of management leads to excellent diabetes control, prevention of complications and a high quality of life.